Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 If neither you nor the dealer wins the round with the first two cards, you can decide if you want to hit or stand.
 For the dealer, this is usually predetermined by the game's rules.
 But for the player, it's entirely up to you.
 Choosing to hit or stand depends on the cards in play.

 If the dealer's face-up card is a good one, scoring 10 or even when the dealer has an ace, you might want to hit.
-However, it depends on what you have too.
-So, if your score is, say, 20, then choosing to stand is the obvious option.
+However, it depends on what you have to.
+So, if your score is, say, 20, then standing is the apparent option.
 It's a judgment call if your score is around 16 or 17.

-Most forms of online blackjack games enable players to make five different decisions at this point.
+Most online blackjack games allow players to make five different decisions at this point.
 So, you can choose to hit, stand, double down, split a pair or surrender.
 Let's review each one before moving on to the blackjack card values and the best tactics…

 Classic Blackjack moves